tylerlrhodes/blog2/content/posts/music-cd-list-part1.md

 * Although never is often better that *right* now.
 * ...

-In essense, follow good practices and use the modern idioms of Python as best as possible.
+In essence, follow good practices and use the modern idioms of Python as best as possible.
 Don't write C style code in Python.
 That wouldn't be Pythonic.